Biosystems-Analytics-Lab/shellcast/README.md

 - docs/MANUAL_UPDATES.md explains how to make simple updates to ShellCast.
 - docs/DEVELOPER.md explains the structure of the repository, how to setup a full development environment, and how to perform common development tasks.
 - docs/DATABASE.md explains how to access, manage, and interact with the ShellCast database.
+- docs/ANALYSIS.md explains the various analysis scripts and how to set up the analysis cron job on a virtual computing lab image.
+- docs/LICENSE.md explains the ShellCast license.
+- docs/CITATION.md explains how to cite and give attribution to ShellCast source code.